 Furthermore, contrary to Mitter’s assertions that Israel is only a state for the Jews, Israel has Arab citizens, while the Palestinians refuse to allow any Jews to reside within the boundaries of their jurisdiction.

 The MEALA course emphasizes the larger Arab population in Palestine in comparison to the Jews at the start of the modern Zionist movement in the late 19th and early 20th century.
-Erased from this narrative are three millennia of Jewish history, during which the land’s identity became closely intertwined with its numerous Jewish inhabitants.
-The Jews alone established sovereign states several times on the land.
+Erased from this narrative are three millennia of Jewish history, during which the land’s identity became closely intertwined with its Jewish inhabitants.
+The Jews alone established sovereign states several times spanning hundreds of years on the land.

 Nor does the course acknowledge the continuing presence of Jews on the land.
 Instead, the biased account rendered in the course’s only textbook falsely states that the Jews were severed from the land in the first century CE.
 It is clear from what follows in the text that this distortion is intended to seed doubt about the connection of contemporary Jews to the land.